lsst/templates/project_templates/technote_aastex/README.md

-# technote_latex
+# technote_aastex

 **LSST technical note repository, formatted as LaTeX (aastex class).**

 This template generates a new paper repository based on aastex.
-This uses the bib files from the lsst-texmf setrup.
+This uses the bib files from the lsst-texmf setup.
 See [Technotes for stand-alone technical documentation in the Developer Guide](https://developer.lsst.io/project-docs/technotes.html).

 ## Template variables